-The members who find the most success are those that spend time building relationships with the following types of businesses:
+The members who find the most success are those who spend time building relationships with the following types of businesses:

-A marketing agency or web designer can build relationships with accountants that often deal with new businesses.
-Whenever the accountant has a client who needs the marketing services, they’ll think of the marketing agency as someone they can refer to that client.
+- A marketing agency or web designer can build relationships with accountants who often deal with new businesses.
+Whenever the accountant has a client who needs marketing services, they’ll think of the marketing agency as someone they can refer to that client.

-If people who walk into your gym are often asking for a good salad or smoothie place nearby, build a relationship with the salad place across the street and parter to offer discounts to your customers.
+- If people who walk into your gym are often asking for a good salad or smoothie place nearby, build a relationship with the salad place across the street and partner to offer discounts to your customers.

 - Ultimately building relationships and referral partnerships that help both businesses should be your goal, as it can become a consistent source of referrals for years to come for both sides.